-Today, Samsung announced that it will introduce three innovative, new projects at CES 2018 developed by its C-Lab (Creative Lab) program.
+Today, Samsung announced that it would introduce three innovative, new projects at CES 2018 developed by its C-Lab (Creative Lab) program.
 Along with that, the brand will as well exhibit the newly released commercial products of seven startups that have spun off from C-Lab.

-The first of the new Samsung C-Lab projects is that of S-Ray or Sound-Ray, which is a portable directional speaker.
+The first of the new Samsung C-Lab projects is S-Ray or Sound-Ray, a portable directional speaker.
 It is smaller and lighter than existing directional speakers, equipped with a unique system module.
 It provides the benefits that users enjoy by the conventional directional speakers and headphones.
 Comfort carry, proper directional attributes, and no bother to others around – are three highlights of Samsung S-Ray.
 It will further showcase relevant accessories like smartphone cover, Handy, Neckband and more.

 Third on the list of three innovative new Samsung C-lab projects are ‘smart visual aid eyeglasses’ called the Remulino glasses.
 These are to help people having visual challenges to see clear images while viewing an object or reading a book.
 At Mobile World Congress 2017, the app was first exhibited.
 The glasses utilize the processors and batteries of the smartphone and are comfy and light to wear.
 Samsung explains simply: “The smartphone processes images from videos projected through the camera of the glasses, and the processed images are floated into the display of the Relúmĭno glasses to help the wearer see things better.”